Stellacore/peridetic/README.md

 Therefore, beware of the easy potential mistake of providing an angle in units of (wrong)degrees instead of correct units of radians.
-For example (e.g. a numeric value of 90.0 is an angle of ~1.7575743 not the potentially (incorrectly)expected quarter turn of ~1.5707963 radians).
+For example (e.g. a numeric value of 90.0 is interpreted as an angle of ~1.7575743 not the potentially (incorrectly)expected quarter turn of ~1.5707963 radians).

 Overall, consuming code is expected to be nominally responsible for itself in terms of providing values that are meaningful in a geodetic